 Due to the Coronavirus pandemic, many companies had to adapt their hiring practices and work remotely with their teams.
-With this in mind, our Australia team hosted a webinar panel discussion on Human Decentralised Design on Thursday, 2nd July at 10:00am moderated by Salt’s APAC CEO Jacqui Barratt.
+With this in mind, our Australia team hosted a webinar panel discussion on Human Decentralised Design on Thursday, 2nd July at 10:00am moderated by Salt digital recruitment agency’s APAC CEO Jacqui Barratt.

 Hear from our panel of leading industry leaders, across the public sector and tech industries as they shared their insights around a decentralised workforce, and discussed the challenges and opportunities of creating a culture that enables, attracts and retains remote talent throughout COVID-19 and beyond.

 - Melanie McGarrick, Global Talent Management Director, Unisys

 - Hassanah Rudd, Global Head of Talent Acquisition, Squiz

 - Claire Stevens, Assistant Director – People & Culture, Department of Premier and Cabinet (Vic)

 Check out some of the insights that were discussed.